crispab/signup/README.md

     $ vagrant ssh
     vagrant@vagrant-ubuntu-trusty-64:~$ cd /vagrant
-    vagrant@vagrant-ubuntu-trusty-64:~$ play run
+    vagrant@vagrant-ubuntu-trusty-64:~$ activator run

-And then point your browser on your local computer to [http://localhost:9000](http://localhost:9000)
+And then point your browser on your local computer to [http://localhost:19000](http://localhost:19000)

 Deploy in production